DataDog/integrations-core/vsphere/README.md

 ## Setup
 ### Installation

-The vSphere check is packaged with the Agent, so simply [install the Agent][1] on your vCenter server.
+The vSphere check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your vCenter server.

 ### Configuration